cmontrond/robotics-project-2/README.md

 Second Project for COMP 570: Robotics at Bridgewater State University.<br>

-This project aims to create a robot, and a program that that measures a box.
+This project aims to create a robot, and a program that measures a box.
-By doing this project, the student will continue gaining experience doing sensor/effector fusion, using sensor data to drive behavior, using new sensors and control mechanisms.
+By doing this project, the student will continue gaining experience doing sensor/effector fusion, using sensor data and different control mechanisms to drive behavior.

 ## Details

-* The robot will start near an object in the world (A box)
+* The robot will start near an object in the world (a box)
-* The robot needs to travel along the box using some form of feedback control (not proportionalbut PI, PD, or PID
+* The robot needs to travel along the box using some form of feedback control (not proportional, but PI, PD, or PID)
 * The robot needs to measure the box as it goes using the encoders on the motors (there are constants in the gopigo3 package for the wheel circumference.)
 * The robot needs to go all the way around the box, get both length readings, both width